How To Start A Blog

-I like to split these into 4 or 5 articles as an informational keyword focused.
+I like to split these into 4 or 5 articles as informational keyword focused.
 This helps get the search intent for curious people who want to know more about the topic.

 I would strongly suggest targeting 3 or 4 articles on transactional search terms and search intent.
-This will be more likely visitors to click on the links to your sales offers or promoted products.
+This will be more likely for visitors to click on the links to your sales offers or promoted products.

 Building 5 Pages